dadolun95/magento2-sendinblue/README.md

 # [Sendinblue](http://sendinblue.com/) Extension for Magento 2

 ## ATTENTION
-This module is not stable.
-We're working to make it works :)
+This module is deprecated.
+See https://github.com/dadolun95/magento2-sib-core instead.

 ## Features
   * With the Sendinblue plugin, you can find everything you need to easily and efficiently send your email & SMS campaigns to your prospects and customers.